 History and Genealogy.
 Museums can be found in many of the towns and they’re treasure troves of history.
 Restored homes, churches, libraries, and farms portray life as it used to be.
 Children will enjoy the old-fashioned tools and furnishings, while older folks will have a nostalgic look back at a simpler time.

 Military History.
-This area was a hotbed of activity during the Revolutionary and Civil Wars.
+This area was a hotbed of activity during the Revolutionary War.
 The names and battlegrounds you’ll see literally jump out of the history books.
+There is Civil War history as well.
 Several museums feature firearms and cannons from those battles, and some of the more famous sites have become well-visited parks and visitor attractions.